sirkittles/Ghibli-Movie-Finder/README.md

 # P1

-App Title: Ghibli Movie Finder
+**App Title**: Ghibli Movie Finder

-App Description: A one-stop search tool which allows the user to find info regarding a Ghibli movie by title or title keyword.
+**App Description**: A one-stop search tool which allows the user to find info regarding a Ghibli movie by title or title keyword.
 The app will receive data from the Ghibli API and provide the user with any movies that match the search parameters.

-API: Studio Ghibli API https://ghibliapi.herokuapp.com/#
+**API**: [Studio Ghibli API] (https://ghibliapi.herokuapp.com/#)

-API Snippet:
+**API Snippet:

 ``` JSON
 [